MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Manifold Representation; Learning Capability; Learning Capability; Latent Probability Distribution Control.
   - <details><summary>Digest</summary> In this work, we give a geometric view to understand deep learning: we show that the fundamental principle attributing to the success is the manifold structure in data, namely natural high dimensional data concentrates close to a low-dimensional manifold, deep learning learns the manifold and the probability distribution on it.

+- Tropical Geometry of Deep Neural Networks. [[paper]](https://arxiv.org/abs/1805.07091)
+  - Liwen Zhang, Gregory Naitzat, Lek-Heng Lim.
+  - Key Word: Tropical Geometry; Geometric Complexity.
+  -  <details><summary>Digest</summary> We establish a novel connection between feedforward neural networks with ReLU activation and tropical geometry.
+This equivalence allows us to characterize these neural networks using zonotopes, relate decision boundaries to tropical hypersurfaces, and establish a correspondence between linear regions and vertices of polytopes associated with tropical rational functions.
+Our tropical formulation reveals that deeper networks exhibit exponentially higher expressiveness compared to shallow networks.
+This work provides new insights into the relationship between neural networks and tropical geometry.

 - Gaussian Process Behaviour in Wide Deep Neural Networks. [[paper]](https://arxiv.org/abs/1804.11271) [[code]](https://github.com/widedeepnetworks/widedeepnetworks)
   - Alexander G. de G. Matthews, Mark Rowland, Jiri Hron, Richard E. Turner, Zoubin Ghahramani. *ICLR 2018*
   - Key Word: Gaussian Process.